-

 What common rights, interests and burdens can be created or attach over real estate and how are these protected?

-Common rights, interest and burdens that can be created or attach over real estate would for instance include mortgages and charges, leases, easements, wayleaves and covenants (positive and negative).
+Common rights, interests and burdens that can be created or attach over real estate include mortgages and charges, leases, easements, wayleaves and covenants (both positive and negative).

-In the case of registered land, there are certain rights which must be registered in the Land Registry to gain protection; otherwise these rights will not be protected against a bona fide buyer for value without notice (e.g. rights of residence, restrictive covenants, leases for a term exceeding 21 years).
-There are also a number of burdens which affect registered land without registration, such as public rights and occupational tenancies for terms not exceeding 21 years.
+In the case of registered land, there are certain rights which must be registered in the Land Registry in order to gain protection; otherwise these rights will not be protected against a bona fide buyer for value without notice (e.g. rights of residence, restrictive covenants and leases for a term exceeding 21 years).
+There are also a number of burdens which affect registered land without registration, such as public rights, the rights of individuals in occupation and tenancies for terms not exceeding 21 years.
+Such burdens are known as “section 72 burdens” as they are dealt with by section 72 of the Registration of Title Act 1964.

 In the Registry of Deeds (unregistered land), priority is determined by the serial number allocated to the instrument.
 Registered instruments have legal priority over unregistered instruments or instruments registered later in time.
 An exception applies where the owner of a registered instrument had actual notice of a prior unregistered or unregistrable instrument.